Robin’s Journey2026-05-12T20:26:23+00:00

 In my mid-30s I experienced symptoms of PMS with each monthly cycle.
 I asked my doctor if there was anything that could be done to reduce the symptoms.
 His solution was to write me a prescription for tranquilizers.
 When it came to filling it, however, I had a strong sense I should not do this.
 I listened.
 A few weeks later I threw the prescription away and didn’t think about again for years.

 Fast-forward 10 years.
 My mom had died.
 As I struggled with grief, I reached out to a cousin to talk.
 Her mom had been an alcoholic, too, so I knew she’d understand all of the conflicting emotions I was feeling.
 She loaned me a book that had helped her: “Another Chance” by Sharon Wegscheider Cruse.
 The book describes what happens in families impacted by alcoholism.
+I felt like Helen Keller at the pump with Annie Sullivan, when she spelled w-a-t-e-r into Helen’s hand and gave her the key to communicate with her family.

 3. God Comes Knocking